kristofmulier/convertpdf-gpt/examples/apm32f411/user_manual.md

   2. **CH1 → CH2 → CH3**
   3. **CH0 → CH1**
   4. "…" indicating the pattern continues thereafter.
-- These channel "blocks" represent the ADC’s normal (i.e. regular) scan cycle, which can be triggered by its own mechanism or run continuously (the diagram focuses on the injection aspect).
+- These channel "blocks" represent the ADC's normal (i.e. regular) scan cycle, which can be triggered by its own mechanism or run continuously (the diagram focuses on the injection aspect).

 #### Injected Group (Second Row)
 - A row labeled **"Injected group"** shows **CH5** conversions, repeated whenever an injection trigger occurs.